csc-training/summerschool/unix-version-control/docs/02_Make_modules_and_batch_jobs.md

     * They basically just change where things are "pointing".
 So when you run `gcc` the loaded module decides whether you are using version 4.9 or 5.3 or 6.0 and so on
-    * Most programs requires loading a module to be accessible
+    * Most programs require loading a module to be accessible

 # Common module commands